-Pierre Teilhard De Chardin was a French Jesuit theologian and scientist renowned for his pioneering field work in paleontology.
+Pierre Teilhard de Chardin (1881-1955) was a French Jesuit theologian and scientist renowned for his pioneering field work in paleontology.
 His visionary writings on the reconciliation of faith and evolutionary theory aroused the suspicions of the Vatican and he was forbidden to publish on religious matters during his lifetime.
 After his death, the publication of his many books marked him as one of the most influential Catholic thinkers of this century – a mystic whose holistic vision speaks with growing relevance to contemporary to contemporary spirituality.
 Often considered ahead of his time, Teilhard’s writings have more relevance and impact on our current times than when he was first published.

 No posts found